mhizshona/Task/README.md

 ![](task_1num2.png)

 ### Task 1 C
-i highlighted employees whose name started with "E" wih color yellow using a fprmular pasted in the conditional formatting tab.
+i highlighted employees whose name started with "E" with color yellow using a formular pasted in the conditional formatting tab.

 ![]task_1num3.png)